MELSEC Tutorial 07 – Ladder Logic Programming: Data Transfer

 Example: Simple Data Transfer

-Scenario: Transfer the value 123
+Scenario: Transfer the value 123 from data register D0 to register D10.

 - Insert the MOV instruction in the ladder logic editor.